mghan/siriproxy-m1/README.md

 See the following video for a short demonstration: http://www.youtube.com/watch?v=S7e0_XV6Ck8

-I have received offers to make a donation to my project to help offset the cost of hardware and for my time.
+I have received offers to make a donation to help offset the cost of hardware and for my time.
 If you feel so inclined you can donate thru PayPal.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HQMKLUZY23SEE)